brombres/Rogue/README.md

 ## About
 Abe Pralle and Murphy McCauley lead Rogue's design and development.

-Rogue was created by Abe Pralle in 2015 as an evolution of earlier language projects dating back to 2004.
+Rogue was created by Abe Pralle in 2015.